adunis/globe-seekers-vault/locations/Globeseekers I/Materia.md

 Materia’s inhabitants view their galaxy as a place of infinite wonder and danger.
 The massive central rocks, resembling glowing stars, are believed to be living entities or ancient gods embodying the essence of earth.
 The smaller stones are their "offspring," scattered across the void to create endless opportunities for exploration and settlement.
 Entire civilizations have risen and fallen upon these stones, their ruins still visible as drifting monuments to lost ages.

-In this grand cosmology, the galaxy of Materia is a realm of both primal earth and infinite shadow, where the interplay of gravity, energy, and darkness creates a dynamic and ever-changing world.
+In this grand [[Cosmology]], the galaxy of Materia is a realm of both primal earth and infinite shadow, where the interplay of gravity, energy, and darkness creates a dynamic and ever-changing world.
 It is not merely a metaphorical representation of a galaxy but a tangible, physical realm where the wonders of cosmic creation are as real as the stones beneath one's feet.

 Materia, the Material Plane, a crucible for adaptation and evolution